suzuki-shunsuke/lambuild/docs/getting-started.md

 ## Deploy Lambda Function

-Download a zip file from [GitHub Releases](https://github.com/suzuki-shunsuke/lambuild/releases) and deploy it to the Lambda Function.
+Download the zip file from [GitHub Releases](https://github.com/suzuki-shunsuke/lambuild/releases) and deploy it to the Lambda Function.

 ## Try lambuild